 Worldwide leader for sustainable insulation for the construction and technical markets

-Fire resistant and high security safety glass
+Specialist for fire resistant and high security glass solutions & services.

 Roofing and facade products in fiber-cement, asphalt and metal for the Brazilian market